floledermann/stimsrv/README.md

 Stimsrv follows a [function-based](https://en.wikipedia.org/wiki/Functional_programming), [composition-over-inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) programming style.
 This means that the dynamic behaviour of an experiment can be expressed concisely with [plain javascript objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#using_object_initializers) (for configuration) and [functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) (for dynamic behaviour), without having to deal with complex APIs or class hierarchies.
 Even complex, distributed experiments can usually be implemented by creating a single experiment definition file, plus one file for each task that you need to implement for your experiment.
 Because experiment definitions are JavaScript files, all features of the language (such as inline functions or iterators) can be used to configure an experiment.
 The stimsrv server takes care of packaging and delivering the experiment code for web browsers and coordinating multiple clients, among other things.

+The hope is that by defining experiments in a concise yet comprehensive format, the details of an experiment will be less opaque and better reproducible, aiding the ideal of open and reproducible Science.

 ### Terminology

 - ***Experiment***: All aspects contributing to an experiment, including client devices, data storage and the definition of tasks that should be run.